drachlyznardh/git-historian/README.md

 Implementation
 --------------

-It is a Python script, which queries the git repo for all its history (commit relations) and crunches it to build a graph, then it spreads the commits on a grid and dumps it all on the terminal.
+It is a Python script, which queries the Git repo for all its history (commit relations) and crunches it to build a graph, then it spreads the commits on a grid and dumps it all on the terminal.